Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 New Kitten Vet Checklist

-If you are looking forward to a lifetime of good health with your kitten, you need to ensure that their health is cared for when they are still very young.
+If you are looking forward to several happy years with your kitten, you must have them examined by your vet regularly.
 Below is a kitten vet checklist for your tiny fur friend:

 1. First Vet Visit